GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 ======================================

-Starting with version 3.0, GMT use a completely new coastline database and the :doc:`pscoast` utility was been completely rewritten to handle the new file format.
+Starting with version 3.0, GMT use a completely new coastline database and the :doc:`coast` utility was been completely rewritten to handle the new file format.
 Many users have asked us why it has taken so long for GMT to use a high-resolution coastline database; after all, such data have been available in the